 You may want to varnish the plate to protect it.
 It’s not necessary but is a good idea.

 Once the glue dries, the mesh is attached to the plate and it looks awesome!

 I love how these turned out!
 They are fun and different.
 I really want to make a set using off-white chargers.
 I think they would look fabulous!

-I also made the placemats for this table setting.
-They are patterned after the tan burlap placemats from Pier 1.
+I made the placemats for this DIY Spring Garden Party table setting and they are patterned after the tan burlap placemats from Pier 1.
 Since Pier 1 only sells them in a dark tan color, I decided to make my own in off-white.

 A few weeks ago I made eight of these placemats in black (see the DIY here).
-I used twill tape for the black ones but for these I used Jute Burlap Ivory Ribbon from Save On Crafts.
+I used twill tape for the black ones but for these, I used Jute Burlap Ivory Ribbon.
 Each 10-yard roll makes three placemats.
 I used an easier pleat for these placemats and used a 1″ simple knife pleat.
 (The black ones I made have a box pleat).

 For each placemat, you will need to cut a 12″ circle of material.
 I bought this Fiskars circle cutter on sale a month ago and I love it.
 It enables you to cut a circle in seconds.
 It’s a really great tool.

 Next, pin the ruffle on top of the circle and sew it to the fabric.

 The instructions to make these placemats are slightly abbreviated.
 Be sure to check out my previous blog post where I made the black pleated placemats for the complete step by step instructions.

 All in all, it was a fabulous garden party.
 And I loved that I was able to create a unique table setting.